roboncode/clean-architecture/README.md

 - [X] Provide a application example in React.
 - [X] Provide a application example in Vue.
-- [X] Provide a services example using Node.js.
+- [X] Provide a service API example using Node.js.
-- [ ] Provide a command line example that can be run from the terminal.
-- [ ] Provide a desktop example using Electron.

 ## Credits